spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-create-an-angular-module-with-application.md

 ---
-title: "HowTo: Create a new Angular module with application"
+title: "HowTo: Create an Angular module with application"
 last_updated: Jan 17, 2023
 description: This document shows how to create a new Angular module with the application
 template: howto-guide-template